naxelauk/abcgames-code-of-conduct/Attendee Procedure for incident handling.md

 If you believe someone has violated the [ABC Games Code of Conduct](https://github.com/naxelauk/abcgames-code-of-conduct/code_of_conduct.md), we encourage you to report it.
 If you are unsure whether the incident is a violation, or whether the space where it happened is covered by this Code of Conduct, we encourage you to still report it.
 We are fine with receiving reports where we decide to take no action for the sake of creating a safer space.

-During the event you can make a report:
+During the event you can make a report to one of the event organisers.
+We will not be able to respond to emails, FL messages, or phone calls during the event.

   - To a trained incident responder, who will be wearing brightly colored shirts.
   - Email **<pycon-us-report@python.org>**